 Our Mission

-A robust American solar manufacturing industry is essential to delivering on the promise of new clean energy jobs, establishing American energy independence, and meeting our climate goals.
+A robust American solar manufacturing industry is essential for creating good-paying jobs, establishing real American energy independence, and protecting our national security.

-Today, however, China is violating U.S. trade laws and could pocket billions in American tax dollars to put American solar manufacturers out of business and lock-in a dangerous global monopoly that is harming American workers and setting the U.S. down an unsustainable path.
+Today, however, China is violating U.S. trade laws and could pocket billions of American tax dollars intended to support American manufacturing jobs.
+Unless we act to stop them, China could put American solar manufacturers out of business, hurt American workers, and lock-in a dangerous global monopoly of a critical energy technology.

-It’s time Congress and the Biden-Harris Administration defend America’s solar industry and force China to play by the rules.
+Congress and the Trump Administration must defend American solar manufacturing jobs and force China to play by the rules.

 “American workers and American businesses should be building our clean energy economy, but Chinese companies are working overtime to cheat the rules, our economy, and our workers out of the job.”